Rugby league in France: Women's national team

+Wheelchair national team

+The France national wheelchair rugby league team represent France at wheelchair rugby league.
+They have competed at the World Cup since the inaugural competition in 2008 and won the tournament in 2013 and 2017.

 Media

 Television

-Unlike, for instance, the BBC, France Television don't offer any program to the French public about Rugby League.
+Unlike, for instance, the BBC, France Television don't offer any programme to the French public about Rugby League.
 This has been a real issue for the game.
 Explanations usually given are the low number of participants in France but also pressure which would be made by the Union authorities on the French Public Television Group.

 In the early 2000s, Orange TV showed every Catalans Dragons home match live.
 Selected games from the Elite Championship were also broadcast live on Orange TV and summaries of each match Elite 1 were available to subscribers.
 They also broadcast some of Toulouse Olympique's home games live.
 Orange TV had also secured to rights to broadcast Super League, the Four Nations and the European Cup in 2009.

-In 2010, Direct 8 gained the rights to four international matches involving France: a test match against England on June 12 and the three French games of the 2010 European Cup.
+In 2010, Direct 8 gained the rights to four international matches involving France: a test match against England on 12 June and the three French games of the 2010 European Cup.
 This marked the first time rugby league has been shown on French free-to-air television for at least two decades.

 Afterwards, in the 2010s, Rugby League was confined to the pay television again: Beinsport has been broadcasting the NRL games and televised the Catalan Dragons Super League matches with an interruption in 2019.

 In the early 2020s, some Elite 1 games are televised by a local channel Vià Occitanie; this is a free-to-air channel in the South of France but they are also available on the internet and via the triple play internet devices.
 Therefore, they offer, indirectly, a nationwide coverage of the domestic championship.

-Presently, French clubs have to fund the broadcast of their own games (e.g., Dragons Catalans) or to televise their own matches themselves via the social networks or Youtube.
+Presently, French clubs have to fund the broadcast of their own games (e.g., Dragons Catalans) or to televise their own matches themselves via the social networks or YouTube.